Common running injuries

 However it is important to realise that the most frequent cause of running injuries is overtraining or what could be termed the “terrible toos”: Too much, too soon, too often, too fast, and too little attention paid to pain all too often lead to injury.

-If you’re suffering from a running injury and would our help.
+If you’re suffering from a running injury or knee pain and would our help.
 Please get in touch by calling 01380 730473.